SunnyDaye/Productivio/README.md

 ##### Pausing the timer
 The code is exactly the same as stopping the timer except we do not update the seconds state.

+### 2.2.2 Creating a minutes timer
+I realize that editing the useTimer hook to include minutes is unneccessary.
+I can convert between seconds and minutes formatting in the parent commonpenet using my useTimer hook.
+I have decided to just make a timer componenet and handle formatting there.